thomashicken/CS4600/README.md

 ### What is the purpose of a calorie counter?

 A calorie counter helps users track how many calories they consume and burn each day.
 This supports goals like weight loss, maintenance, or muscle gain by giving insight into your energy balance.

+If your goal is **weight loss**, the most important principle is to maintain a **calorie deficit** — meaning you consume fewer calories than you burn.
+This application helps you stay on track by calculating a realistic daily calorie target based on your profile and showing you how your intake compares to that target throughout the day.

 ---